 - Modified Residential Electrical Specialist

 4-Year Electrician Apprenticeship: This is the primary electrician apprenticeship offered by IEC.
-Over 4-5 years, you will complete at least 8,000 of paid on-the-job training and a minimum of 576 hours of technical instruction.
+Over 4-5 years, you will complete at least 8,000 hours of paid on-the-job training, and a minimum of 576 hours of technical instruction.
 Classes are typically held 1-2 evenings per week.

 Modified Residential Electrical Specialist: State and local requirements vary, but in this program you will complete 4,000 hours of on-the-job training and a minimum of 288 hours of technical instruction.

-Live Online Apprentice Training: Students meet online one night a week for class taught by an IEC instructor.
-"Using a web-based program designed for online learning, apprentices see their instructor, watch live demonstrations and are able to ask realtime questions with VoIP.
-Instructors are also available for individual questions prior to each class."
-These online classes meet Department of Labor requirments. (iecatlanta.org) Not available at all locations.
+Live Online Apprentice Training: Students meet online one night a week for classes taught by an IEC instructor.
+“Using a web-based program designed for online learning, apprentices see their instructor, watch live demonstrations and are able to ask real-time questions with VoIP.
+Instructors are also available for individual questions prior to each class.”
+These online classes meet Department of Labor requirements.
+IEC Chesapeake is an example.
+Not available at all locations.

 Books and supplies will be approximately $1,000.

-Since you are getting paid for on-the-job training, your cost is significantly lower than a 4-year college tuition.
+Since you’re getting paid for on-the-job training, your cost is significantly lower than a 4-year college tuition.

 Many contractors contribute to your tuition costs – anywhere from partial to full tuition reimbursements.